periclesm/appleIcecast/README.md

 _All product frameworks are built with **Release** configuration and are ready for your app._

 ## Download
-In the *Frameworks* folder, there are pre-compiled versions for each platform, ready to be imported into projects.
+In the *Frameworks* folder, there are pre-compiled versions for each platform, ready to be imported into projects.</br>
+You can also select and download per platform from [here](https://github.com/periclesm/appleIcecast/releases)

 ## State of Union:
 All open source codecs are up-to-date as of 31/12/2019 with the code found on their respective repositories.</br>